tozd/dinit/README.md

 contains a list of stable versions.
 Each includes statically compiled binaries.
 You should just download the latest one inside your Dockerfile.

+You can also use [tozd/dinit](https://gitlab.com/tozd/docker/dinit) Docker image as a base image for your Docker images.

 dinit is implemented in Go.
 You can also use `go install` to install the latest stable (released) version:

 ```sh